-Internal walls
+Ceilings

 Repair category 1

-Notes Textured coatings were noted to wall linings.
+Notes Textured coatings were noted to ceiling areas.
 On rare occasions, these materials can have an asbestos content.
-We have not tested these materials nor carried out an asbestos survey however, until the material is professionally tested, the linings should be left undisturbed and the material handled by a competent contractor only.
-Evidence of plaster cracking was noted requiring repair.
+We have not tested these materials nor carried out an asbestos survey however, until the material is professionally tested the linings should be left undisturbed.